Gluesaber/toktickit/docs/lab-02/specification.md

 - BR-32 A removed Attachment stays visible in Ticket Detail as metadata (filename, size, upload date, removed date, reason) but its download/preview action is disabled in the UI and rejected by the API.
 - BR-33 Only the Requester who owns an Attachment's ticket may add or remove that ticket's Attachments.
+- BR-34 If an Attachment upload fails for any reason (network interruption, type/size rejection, or the 5-active-Attachment limit), the existing Attachment list is left unchanged, a per-file error message is shown, and any other files in the same batch may still succeed independently.

 **Inactive Requesters**
-- BR-34 An inactive Requester (`isActive = false`) never appears in the Development Requester Selection dropdown.
+- BR-35 An inactive Requester (`isActive = false`) never appears in the Development Requester Selection dropdown.
-- BR-35 Tickets created by a Requester before deactivation remain in the database and queryable by the original API, but that Requester can no longer be selected as the active testing context (Lab 2 has no admin UI to toggle `isActive`; this rule is asserted against seed data only).
+- BR-36 Tickets created by a Requester before deactivation remain in the database and queryable by the original API, but that Requester can no longer be selected as the active testing context (Lab 2 has no admin UI to toggle `isActive`; this rule is asserted against seed data only).

 **Empty and no-results states**
-- BR-36 If the Requester has zero Tickets, My Tickets shows an "empty" state distinct from a "no results" state.
+- BR-37 If the Requester has zero Tickets, My Tickets shows an "empty" state distinct from a "no results" state.
-- BR-37 If the Requester has Tickets but the current search/filter combination matches none, My Tickets shows a "no results" state with a clear-filters action.
+- BR-38 If the Requester has Tickets but the current search/filter combination matches none, My Tickets shows a "no results" state with a clear-filters action.
-- BR-38 If no active Development Requesters exist, the Selection screen shows an empty state and does not allow proceeding.
+- BR-39 If no active Development Requesters exist, the Selection screen shows an empty state and does not allow proceeding.

 **Ticket Detail access**
-- BR-39 Ticket Detail is reachable only via a Ticket id/number owned by the current Requester; direct navigation to another Requester's Ticket returns a not-found state, never that Ticket's data.
+- BR-40 Ticket Detail is reachable only via a Ticket id/number owned by the current Requester; direct navigation to another Requester's Ticket returns a not-found state, never that Ticket's data.

 **Transition to Lab 3**
-- BR-40 The Development Requester Selector, its client-side stored selection, and the requesterId-as- parameter pattern are temporary Lab 2 testing mechanisms.
+- BR-41 The Development Requester Selector, its client-side stored selection, and the requesterId-as- parameter pattern are temporary Lab 2 testing mechanisms.
 Lab 3 replaces requester identification with authenticated session/token identity without changing the underlying Requester data model (see §11).